 The Board consists of one County Commissioner from each county included in the agreement, one City Council member from each city included in the agreement, a member of the South Central Minnesota Regional Advisory Committee, a member of the South Central Minnesota Regional Radio System User Committee, and a member of the Owners and Operators Committee.

 Blue Earth County acts as the fiscal agent for the Communications Board.
-During 2018, Watonwan County made no contributions to this organization.
+During 2019, Watonwan County did not contribute to the Board.